akar-jaza/tipsy/README.md

 # Tipsy

-A simple iOS tip calculator built with UIKit.
+A simple iOS tip calculator built with UIKit Programmatic.

 Enter a bill total, choose a tip percentage, pick how many people to split between, and tap **Calculate** to see the amount per person.